Meet the Awel-Y-Mor Care Home Team

 I started at Awel-Y-Mor in January 2013 and became General Manager in October 2015.
 I am responsible for the day-to-day running of the home, ensuring all staff provide excellent care to residents, and promoting a happy and friendly atmosphere in which family and friends can feel welcome and know their loved one is cared for and supported.

 Rachael has vast experience with brain injuries and complex needs.
 She has previously worked at Awel-Y-Mor before and has now returned as the Deputy Manager.

 I have been with Awel Y Mor for 6 years.
 I started working here as a carer and have since completed my professional training and qualified as an RGN.
 I have been fortunate to be able to continue my career progression and I am now proud to be a Head of Unit.

 Awel-Y-Mor's activities team consists of three Activities Coordinators, each having a specialist unique role within the group, including work in the multi-sensory concept, as well as organising days out, trips to sporting events and pop concerts, and arranging themed days.
-Jo has been with us for over ten years, beginning her Barchester career as a Carer; and Sarah has been with us for over five years now and also started out as a Carer; and Julie joined us in 2018.
+Jo has been with us for over ten years, beginning her Barchester career as a Carer, and Julie joined us in 2018.

 David has worked for the home for over 25 years, mainly as the Head Chef – and is now the Head of Maintenance.

 It is his job to ensure that equipment in the home is maintained to a high standard and kept in full working order